 Within ten days of passage, The President may veto any Bill that is not solely related to Appropriations and Revenue.
-This veto can be over-ridden by a three-fifths vote of Congress no later than thirty days after the veto.
+This veto can be overridden by a three-fifths vote of Congress.

 Limits President's veto to matters concerning enactment of laws that President would have to enforce.